Cerberus

 Advanced Research Projects Agency (DARPA) and the Air Force Research

-The views, opinions, and/or findings contained in this paper are those of the
+opinions, and/or findings contained in the papers are those of the